Samaara-Das/Tradingview-to-Everywhere/README.md

 ## Things to do for programmers:
 - In `main.py`, specify the indicators' short-titles.
 They are currently: "Trade" and "Screener".
 These names will be used to find the indicators
-- In `main.py`, specify the screener indicator's script name.
+- In `main.py`, specify the screener indicator's & trade drawer indicator's script names.
 It is currently "Premium Screener"
+- `SYMBOL_INPUTS` in `open_tv.py` should be the same as the number of symbol inputs in the screener

-## Some error which might happen
+## Some errors which might happen
 - "Modify_study_limit_exceeding" error can happen on a pinescript script whose inputs are getting changed frequently.
 - "Calculation timed out" error happens when the script was calculating for a long time.

-## Things to keep in mind:

 ### Browser
 - Do not move/click anything on the selenium controlled browser